eezis/claude-batcher/README.md

 # claude-batcher
-Combine different source code files into a single file that can be uploaded to Claude AI
+Combine different source code files into a single file that can be uploaded to Claude AI.
+Use it iteratively.
+Batch up the files and attach it to the project when you start a session.
+After the files are refactored delete the stale attachments, and upload the fresh files to keep the AI model current.

 Tested on Ubuntu only.